siguizana/uaa/README.md

-# MenaUaa
+# MenaUAA

 This application was generated using JHipster 5.8.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.8.2](https://www.jhipster.tech/documentation-archive/v5.8.2).

 This is a "uaa" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

 This is also a JHipster User Account and Authentication (UAA) Server, refer to [Using UAA for Microservice Security][] for details on how to secure JHipster microservices with OAuth2.
-This application is configured for Service Discovery and Configuration with .
-On launch, it will refuse to start if it is not able to connect to .
+This application is configured for Service Discovery and Configuration with the JHipster-Registry.
+On launch, it will refuse to start if it is not able to connect to the JHipster-Registry at [http://localhost:8761](http://localhost:8761).
+For more information, read our documentation on [Service Discovery and Configuration with the JHipster-Registry][].

 ## Development